 As MH370 Search Widens, Officials Say it’s Impossible to Know Where to Look Next

 Australia’s Transport Safety Bureau says search teams have covered more than 75 percent of the original 23,000 square mile search area with no results.
 Now experts say the highest probability of finding MH370 is within the extended 46,000-mile area, but with one added caveat—if they can’t find the missing plane in the widened search area, they don’t really know where else to look next.
 Officials say the search in the expanded area has already begun.

 MH370 Families Want Answers and They Want Justice

 Yesterday marked the one-year anniversary for the disappearance of Malaysia Airlines Flight 370, which went missing less than an hour after takeoff from Kuala Lumpur bound for Beijing.
 The plane held 227 passengers and 12 crew.
 The plane has yet to be found.

-The aviation lawyers at law firm of Baum, Hedlund, Aristei & Goldman are representing the families of many of the Chinese passengers aboard the ill-fated flight in a joint effort with two prestigious law firms in China.
+The aviation lawyers at the law firm of Baum Hedlund Aristei & Goldman are representing the families of many of the Chinese passengers aboard the ill-fated flight in a joint effort with two prestigious law firms in China.
 The lawyers say their clients are ready to confront the litigation phase of this tragedy as Malaysia Airlines has done little to help the families either in the form solid information about the disappearance of the flight or of monetary compensation.